kodecocodes/i9t/multitasking/multitasking.markdown

 There are three different aspects to multitasking on the iPad: Slide Over, Split View, and Picture in Picture.
 You activate Slide Over by swiping from the right edge of the screen (or the left edge if you have changed your iPad locale to a region with right-to-left language).
 You will see a list of multitasking-ready apps on your iPad in that list, from which you can tap and launch an app.
 If your app is not multitasking-ready, it won't show up in this list!

+This is a great opportunity and you want your users to see your app in the list!
+This allows users get into your app more often and spend more time in it while using your app alongside with other apps.

 You can then pin the Slide Over and activate Split View.
 In Split View the screen is divided between the two apps.
 You can use both apps independently and both are fully functional.

 ![width=90% ipad](images/mt01.png)